Friday night drinks after work can benefit companies as much as workers, a Victoria University study has shown.

 A 28-year-old female participant also said employees were taught to use alcohol as a networking "prop" to help start conversations with people around a room.

-However, Mr Walker said his research showed the firm managed alcohol in the workplace well, and that staff drank responsibly because they valued their careers.
+However, Mr Walker said his research showed that the firm managed alcohol in the workplace well, and that staff drank responsibly.

-His supervisor, Todd Bridgman, a senior lecturer from Victoria Business School, said employees might know drinks were as much for the company's benefit as their own, but it would not necessarily stop them working hard.
+His supervisor, Todd Bridgman, a senior lecturer from Victoria Business School, said employees might realise drinks were a "managerial tactic", but that would not necessarily stop them working hard.

 But organisations should keep an eye on whether they were encouraging or even requiring workers to drink, he said.

-The Green Man Pub co-owner Steve Drummond said work drinks were a large part of his business, from the "thank God it's Friday" crowd to corporate functions and managers bringing their teams to celebrate the completion of a project.
+The Green Man Pub co-owner Steve Drummond said work drinks were a large part of his business, from the "thank God it's Friday" crowd to corporate functions and managers bringing in the team to celebrate a milestone.